St. John Cantius Church (Chicago): St. John Cantius in literature and film

 St. John Cantius was featured in two films that were both shot in the summer and fall of 1990.
 The first was a made-for-television movie, entitled Johnny Ryan.
 The second was a major Hollywood film entitled, Only the Lonely, directed by John Hughes and starring Maureen O'Hara and John Candy.

+The parish was also featured in two documentaries: the 2008 television special, St. John Cantius: Restoring the Sacred produced by StoryTel that aired on EWTN, and the 2023 feature, Holy Ground.

 St. John Cantius also serves as the backdrop for Steffi Rostenkowski's great realization in Nelson Algren's work Never Come Morning where, night after night, she heard the iron rocking of the bells of Saint John Cantius.
 Each night they came nearer till the roar of The Loop was only a troubled whimper beneath the rocking of the bells.
 "Everyone lives in the same big room", she would tell herself, as they rocked.
 "But nobody's speakin' to anyone else, an' nobody got a key".

 St. John Cantius in architecture books

 St. John Cantius is featured in a number of books on Chicago architecture, most notably The AIA Guide to Chicago by Alice Sinkevitch (2004).
 St. John Cantius is found in a number of books on church architecture, among them Heavenly City: The Architectural Tradition of Catholic Chicago by Denis R. McNamara (2005), Chicago Churches and Synagogues: An Architectural Pilgrimage by George A. Lane (1982), Chicago Churches: A Photographic Essay by Elizabeth Johnson (1999), and The Archdiocese of Chicago: A Journey of Faith by Edward R. Kantowicz (2007).